zinggAI/zingg/README.md

 ## People behind Zingg

 Zingg is being developed by the [Zingg.AI](https://www.zingg.ai) team.
+If you need [custom help with or around Zingg](https://www.zingg.ai/company/consulting), let us know.

 ## Acknowledgements